Q42/pending-changes/README.md

 ## Usage

-Say you hava a collection of tasks:
+Say you have a collection of tasks:

 ```
 Tasks = new Mongo.Collection('tasks');